 Wrapping things up

-It is essential to backup your WordPress website regularly in order to protect yourself in the event of data loss or website issues.
-By following one of these ways, you can ensure that your WordPress site remains up and running even in the worst scenario.
+It is essential to back up your WordPress website regularly to protect yourself in the event of data loss or website issues.
+Following one of these ways ensures that your WordPress site remains up and running even in the worst scenario.